• Seamless Ferritic Alloy-Steel Pipe for High-Temperature Service structural steel price per ton System 1

 Mid East, South America, Africa, Southeast Asia, India etc

-- The average lifespan of a steel pipe can vary depending on various factors such as its quality, usage conditions, maintenance, and exposure to external factors.
-However, on average, a properly installed and maintained steel pipe can last anywhere from 20 to 100 years or more.
+The average lifespan of a steel pipe can vary depending on various factors such as the quality of the steel, the environment it is exposed to, and the maintenance practices followed.
+However, on average, a well-maintained steel pipe can last anywhere between 20 to 100 years.

 Send your message to us